 Johann Sebastian Bach was born in Eisenach, in central Germany, the eighth and youngest child of Johann Ambrosius Bach, the director of the town musicians, and Maria Elisabeth Lämmerhirt.
 After the death of both of his parents in 1694-95, the 10-year-old Bach moved in with his eldest brother, Johann Christoph Bach, who worked as organist at St. Michael's Church in nearby Ohrdruf.
 Later, Bach and a schoolfriend were enrolled in the prestigious St. Michael's School in Lüneburg.

-He was taken into the care of an elder brother, Johann Christoph, who taught him keyboard playing before sending him north to Lüneburg to continue his education.
-There he became acquainted with the organist and composer Georg Böhm, heard the great organist Johann Adam Reincken at Hamburg and orchestral music played at the nearby court of Celle.
+Johann Christoph taught his younger brother keyboard playing before sending him north to Lüneburg to continue his education.
+There, Bach became acquainted with the organist and composer Georg Böhm.
+He also heard the great organist Johann Adam Reincken perform at Hamburg, and attended orchestral music concerts at the nearby court of Celle.

 What was Bach's first job?

 By 1703, Bach was a court musician at Weimar, but in that year he accepted an organist’s post at Arnstadt where he disgraced himself with the town council by turning four weeks leave into three months.
-Bach had occupied his time well, though, travelling to Lübeck to hear Buxtehude’s organ playing and becoming acquainted with his music at first hand.
+Bach had occupied his time well, though, travelling to Lübeck to hear the organ playing of Dieterich Buxtehude and becoming acquainted with his music at first hand.

 He survived Arnstadt for about three and a half years, however, before moving on to Mühlhausen as organist of St Blasius.
 Mühlhausen proved to be significant since it was here that he produced pieces in a form that we now recognise as being the kernel of his musical output – the sacred cantata.